Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-This self-assessment was reported to committee on 25 January 2023.
-The self assessment will be published on our complaints page on our website and will be included within our annual report.
+This self-assessment is reported to committee in January 2024.
+The self-assessment will be published on our complaints page on our website and will be included within our annual report.